jasminepvo/100devs/journal.md

 #### Thoughts

 • Pretty happy with my portfolio for the time being!
 Also reached out to a product lead and 2 software engineers for a coffee chat.
 Super excited for a response back.
+Eloquent JavaScript was SOOOO long but we got through it.
+Github tutorial was just a refresher on what I've already been doing.
 Dev call went amazing, getting started on that today.
 Using Asana for workspace and created tasks for Product Development.
-PUMPED ABOUT THIS PROJECT!!! 😃 <br>
+PUMPED ABOUT THIS PROJECT!!! 😃 Only solved one kata because that reading was a lottttt so my brain is beat.
+I also didn't exercise this morning or eat/drink much.
+I'll be back tmr even stronger. 💪🏼<br>

 ---